castill66/Keras/README.md

-# Keras "Hello-world" Convolutional Neural Networks
+# Keras "Hello-world" Jupyter Notebook

 In my opinion the "Hello-world" program of Keras framework is the Image Classication using Keras on the MNIST database